iAM-AMR/iAM.AMR.DOC/source/00_main/prostructure.rst

 ~~~~~~~~~~~~~~
 Once the data are extracted from the literature, collated in -- and queried from -- the database, and processed by the R package, they are included in a model built around a robust model framework.

-The IAM.AMR models are designed to predict the frequency of exposure of Canadians (and specifically, Ontarians) to antimicrobial-resistant bacteria from agri-food products.
+The iAM.AMR models are designed to predict the frequency of exposure of Canadians (and specifically, Ontarians) to antimicrobial-resistant bacteria from agri-food products.
 To do so, the models follow agri-food production along the farm-to-fork continuum – where possible, from birth (or hatch), through rearing, slaughter, processing, retail, and finally human consumption.

 The models start with a baseline prevalence of resistance, derived from the earliest sampling point we have available – ideally as close to birth (or hatch) as possible.
 This prevalence of resistance is affected by practices at each stage of production; we term these practices ‘factors’ which affect resistance.
 These factors are grouped by stage of production: on-farm, at abattoir, and at retail.